ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 # Docker & Airflow

 We're going to run our pipeline daily, for demonstration purposes, although this could be changed at a later point.
 Each day, we'll extract the top Reddit posts for `r/DataEngineering`.
-Because we've set `LIMIT` to `None` in the Reddit extract script, it should in theory return all posts from the past 24 hours.
+Because `LIMIT` is set to `None` in the Reddit extraction script, it should in theory return all posts from the past 24 hours.

-We'll run Airflow with Docker using the Quick Start guide from Airflow documentation [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).
+If you want to learn more about Airflow & Docker, have a look [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).

 ## Airflow